lurongkai/db-sandbox/README.md

 db-sandbox
 ==========

-DB Sandbox for programmer when do side effect testing in production environment.
+DB's Sandbox for side-effect testing in production environment.